 Another non-native critter appears on the sidewalk outside the back door when we get rain - small snails.
 I rarely see snails that look like the ones in cartoons - with a round high-top shell.

 Ours are conical brown snails - predators of the round top types.
-They're used as a
+They're used as a natural control in citrus groves.
+Decollate Snails

 Earlier in summer my son noticed an odd insect - it looked as if parts of other insects like a moth, grasshopper and a praying mantis had been glued together.
 Because one of its legs was missing it was easy to gently place it on the windowsill for a photo before we released it back into one of the big containers where we'd found it.
-A search found more about our M
+A search found more about our Mantidfly

 The large critters are getting bolder!
 Last year I spent hours trying to sneak up on the squirrels and would have been happy to have a photo like this.

+This year I took the first photo, then kept moving closer, and the squirrel held its ground for a close-up.
 I didn't have any trouble sneaking up on this last creature - because only the name is animal.
 My friend Ellen gave me a start of a toadlily in early spring and although the leaves show the stress of the hot, dry summer, the flowers still opened.
 They're about the size of a quarter and don't look impressive at a distance but sure are fascinating when you move in really close.

 Saturday, October 18, 2008